Lists (aka “recursive vectors”)

 - Just as we saw atomic vectors with a

-attribute, so too can lists have names. - You can pass names in to the
+namesattribute, so too can lists have names. - You can pass names in to the

-takes arguments that are have avalue
+list()function:list()takes arguments that are have avalueortag=valueformat.The

-attribute of the list.# list of 2 named components and one unnamed one a <- list( foo = c("q","w"), bar = "MINE!", 3+5*1i ) # note that the names of the components are stored in the # list's names attribute.
+tags are recorded in thenamesattribute of the list.# list of 2 named components and one unnamed one a <- list( foo = c("q","w"), bar = "MINE!", 3+5*1i ) # note that the names of the components are stored in the # list's names attribute.
 Accessible with the names function names(a) # the names are stored in this attribute #> [1] "foo" "bar" ""

 Backtrack: you can do the same with c()